Brainz22/useful_notes/EMP_setup.md

 ```

 You might get errors when adding some of the above repos.
-You need to add yourself to the e-groups `emp-fwk-users` and `cms-tcds2-users` using this [link](https://e-groups.cern.ch/e-groups/EgroupsSearchForm.do).
+You need to add yourself to the e-groups, `cms-cactus`, `emp-fwk-users`, and `cms-tcds2-users` using this [link](https://e-groups.cern.ch/e-groups/EgroupsSearchForm.do).
 Additionally, you might need `gitlab` and `github` keys.
 I put instructions on the notes [here](https://github.com/Brainz22/useful_notes/blob/main/Workflow%40corr4_APxV1.md).